An analysis of the stationary operation of atomic clocks: A model of atomic clocks

 Exponential decay of correlations follows from the unbiasedness condition,

 which by Lemma~\ref{XYZ} implies that for $h \geq 1$, $\mathbb{E}[y_{n+h} y_n] = \zeta \mathbb{E}[ y_{n+h -1} y_{n}]$. $\square$ 3mm

 In Section~\ref{sec:example} we will see an example where all bounds in the theorem are achieved.
-The moral to be taken is that there is a $1$-parameter family of clocks whose stationary states differ in autocorrelations, however giving an equally good clock time.
+The moral to be taken is that there is a $1$-parameter family of clocks -- for a fixed family $\rho_T(\varphi)$ -- whose stationary states differ in autocorrelations, however giving an equally good clock time.

 We believe that the bound (\ref{TWN}) should be valid without assuming that the clock is unbiased.
-Instead only a certain ergodicity assumption to prevent a trivial counterexample of no synchronization\footnote{A process $\varphi_{n+1} = \varphi_n$ with initial conditions $\varphi_0 = 0$.} should be made.
+Instead only a certain ergodicity assumption to prevent a trivial counterexample of no synchronization\footnote{A process $y_{n+1} = y_n$ with initial conditions $y_0 = 0$.} should be made.
 Lets say an assumption that the transition map of the markov process $y_n$ has $1$ as an eigenvalue isolated by a gap from the rest of its spectrum.
-We were not able to find a proof of such general statement.

-To be more concrete, let $y_n$ be an unbiased stationary state and denote $\zeta : = \mathbb{E}[y_{n+1} y_n]/\mathbb{E}[y_n^2]$.
-Then the inequality (\ref{VWN}) holds true in view of Eq.~(\ref{QDDCR}), but we cannot anymore conclude (\ref{TWN}) without additional assumptions.
-Eq.~(\ref{TWN}) holds if we (for example) assume a detailed balance of $y_n$.
-We do not see any physical motivation for such assumption, however we include the proof in order to support the above conjecture.
+To support this conjecture we devote the remainder of this Section to a formulation and a proof of the statement under an additional assumption that the process is detailed balance.